skip navigation

 Recreation

-Our recreation (USL) program helps players ages 4 through 9 develop basic soccer skills in a fun atmosphere.
-This program relies on volunteer coaches who have a passion for soccer.
+Our recreation program helps players ages 4 through 9 develop basic soccer skills in a fun atmosphere.
+This program leverages volunteer coaches who have a passion for soccer.

 For more information, please contact: